Medically reviewed by Drugs.com. Last updated on Feb 20, 2020.

 What you can do

-- Write down key personal information, including any possible exposure to areas with numerous birds or bats.
+- Key personal information, including possible exposure to areas with numerous birds or bats

 - What's the most likely cause of my symptoms?